textpattern/textpattern.github.io/tags/permlink.md

 </txp:permlink>
 ```

-By default @<txp:permlink />@ returns only a very basic link, which doesn't allow for customising the link title, or adding a CSS class, etc. Using the tag in its single tag capacity opens up a lot more possibilities.
+By default `<txp:permlink />` returns only a very basic link, which doesn't allow for customising the link title, or adding a CSS class, etc. Using the tag in its single tag capacity opens up a lot more possibilities.

-For example, to give the permanent link an HTML @title@ attribute of the article's title, and also apply a @class@ to it:
+For example, to give the permanent link an HTML `title` attribute of the article's title, and also apply a `class` to it:

 ```html
 <a class="awesome-article" href="<txp:permlink />">